What is Fluzone High-Dose Quadrivalent Vaccine?

 Appropriate medical treatment and supervision must be available to manage possible anaphylactic reactions following administration of the vaccine.

-If Fluzone High-Dose is administered to immunocompromised persons, including those receiving immunosuppressive therapy, the expected immune response may not be obtained.
+If Fluzone High-Dose Quadrivalent is administered to immunocompromised persons, including those receiving immunosuppressive therapy, the immune response may be lower than expected.

 Limitations Of Vaccine Effectiveness

-Vaccination with Fluzone High-Dose may not protect all recipients.
+Vaccination with Fluzone High-Dose Quadrivalent may not protect all recipients.

 Patient Counseling Information